letsdrink/ouzo/docs/utils/arrays.rst

 toArray
 ~~~~~~~
-Make array from element.
+Makes an array from element.
 Returns the given argument if it's already an array.

 **Parameters:** ``$element``